potetm/tire-iron/README.md

 experienced ClojureScript developers.
 However, the ease of getting started comes at the cost of some increased complexity and decreased flexibility.
 Namely,
 Figwheel:
-  * Requires the use of Leiningen
-  * Requires the use of cljsbuild
-  * Is tightly integrated with the above
   * Adds a dependency on `core.async` to your ClojureScript code
   * Adds a number of dependencies to your build environment
   * Is only designed to work in the browser and in Node.